yehia67/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 ``
 The value can be set to mainnet or testnet

-### Trit conversion optimization
+### Trit encoding

-You can change the trit conversion optimization with
+You can change the trit encoding with
 ```bash
 --define trit_encoding=value
 ```